walterxie/eDNA-pipeline/R/README.md

 ### allTaxonomyPhylum.r
 The percentage of OTUs assigned to phyla.

 * Input: 1) a taxonomic identification file from MEGAN but modified by expert, such as taxonomy97phyla.txt;
+* Input: 2) singleton OTUs in each data set, such as taxonomy97singleton.txt;
 * Output: 1) the figure of OTUs assigned to phyla.

 ### allWithinBetweenPlots.r